-The brand new great feature available for you with Ultimate Ads plugin - Ads Constructor.
+The new great feature is available for you with Ultimate Ads plugin - Ads Constructor.
 Implement all behind the scene logic with zero lines of code.
-Define the set of triggers and rules for displaying the ads and you are ready to go!
+Define the set of triggers and rules for displaying the ads, and you are ready to go!

 - LevelFinished.
 Will be fired up when the game scene with the certain name has been unloaded.
 The additional rule can be added to this type of trigger as well.

 - Custom Trigger.
 The most interesting type of trigger.
 Each custom trigger has its own condition fo be fired up (called rule).
 In other words, in a case of a custom trigger we will have the trigger with its own condition and additional rule to be checked before firing up (or not firing if the rule returns false).

 All the custom triggers are listed in the User Rules tab.
 The LevelLoaded and LevelFinished triggers can be added from the Ads Constructor tab directly.

 The internal condition of a trigger will check each frame.
 So, each frame the PlayerPrefs will check for a certain equation of the value with the given key.
 E.g. we have the following trigger